 - try the local food.

-The first and third items pass the test, but the second item in that list reads as:
+The first and third items pass the test, but the second item in that list reads:

 When I go on holiday I like to staying in a boutique hotel.

-The Oxford, or serial, comma is one which is placed before the final and or or in a list that has three or more items:
+The serial, or Oxford, comma is one which is placed before the final and or or in a list that has three or more items:

 I’ve lived in London, Barcelona, and Buenos Aires.

-My favourite cafes are Tinderbox, Kember and Jones and Bennu.
+My favourite cafes are Singl-end, Kember and Jones and Bennu.

 Unless you’ve been to Glasgow and know the cafes I’m writing about, you’ve no way of working out the correct names unless I use a serial comma.
 The correct answer is Option A:

-My favourite cafes are Tinderbox, Kember and Jones, and Bennu.
+My favourite cafes are Singl-end, Kember and Jones, and Bennu.

 For your own writing, once you’ve decided whether to use a serial comma in every list or only for clarity, record it on your style sheet (you do have one, right?).
 If more than one person writes copy for your company it’s important everyone knows what the serial comma is and how it is to be used.

-So there you have it – an overview of the main things to think about when you’re using lists in your copy.
+So there you have it – an overview of the main things to think about when you’re using a list in your copy.

-I hope the options you have for how to punctuate lists are clearer to you now.
-Just remember: whatever you decide, be consistent.
-Happy listing!
+I hope the options you have for how to punctuate a list are clearer to you now.
+Just remember: whatever you decide, be consistent!